 Network emulators, network modelers and network simulators -- how do they differ?
 How do I know what solution would be right for my application?
 How do I compare an emulator vs a simulator?

 Modelers, simulators, and emulators represent a continuum, that begins with pure mathematical software models and moves towards the physical reality of emulation.

-Network modelers represent a network as a set of mathematical equations.
+A network modeler is a representation of a network based on a set of mathematical equations.
 With a network modeler, you mathematically define traffic volumes, flows, network architectures, etc. You can then visualize the application performance, and do "what-if" analysis.
 Modelers do not deal with real traffic; no real packets flow through a modeler; in fact, there is no network hardware at all.
 Modelers rarely allow the attachment of actual physical network devices.